Beliavsky/Fortran-code-on-GitHub/README.md

 [MITgcm](https://github.com/MITgcm/MITgcm): A numerical model designed for study of the atmosphere, ocean, and climate, MITgcm’s (General Circulation Model) flexible non-hydrostatic formulation enables it to efficiently simulate fluid phenomena over a wide range of scales; its adjoint capabilities enable it to be applied to sensitivity questions and to parameter and state estimation problems.

+[Model for Prediction Across Scales (MPAS)](https://github.com/MPAS-Dev/MPAS-Model): develops atmosphere, ocean, and other earth-system simulation components for use in climate, regional climate, and weather studies.
+The primary development partners are the climate modeling group at Los Alamos National Laboratory (COSIM) and the National Center for Atmospheric Research.

 [NoahMP](https://github.com/ESMWG/NoahMP): Noah with multiparameterization options (NoahMP) land surface model, from ESMWG

 [pytdlpack](https://github.com/eengl/pytdlpack): Python interface for reading and writing TDLPACK data, by eengl